nexe/nexe/README.md

  - #### `patches: NexePatch[]`
     - Userland patches for patching or modifying node source
     - default: `[]`
+ - #### `plugins: NexePatch[]`
+    - Userland plugins for modifying nexe executable behavior
+    - default: `[]`

 ### `NexePatch: (compiler: NexeCompiler, next: () => Promise<void>) => Promise<void>`

-A patch is just a middleware function that takes two arguments, the `compiler`, and `next`.
+Patches and Plugins are just a middleware functions that take two arguments, the `compiler`, and `next`.
 The compiler is described below, and `next` ensures that the pipeline continues.
 Its invocation should always be awaited or returned to ensure correct behavior.
+Patches also require that [`--build`](#build-boolean) be set, while plugins do not.

-For examples, see the built in patches: [src/patches](src/patches)
+For examples, see the built in patches: [src/patches](src/patches) A plugin

 ### `NexeCompiler`